jimstudt/SSHConsole/README.md

 ## How Committed Is The Maintainer?

 Not at all.
 This is a two-day rathole I ran down for my own servers.
-I'll use it and probably spend another day polishing it, but if you are a sizeable organization or active developer and want to use it, maybe I should give it to you.
+I'll use it and probably spend another day polishing it, but if you are a sizeable organization or an active developer and want to use it, maybe I should give it to you.
 (I also vanish for months at a time, so responses are not timely.) – *fork is your friend*

 ## What's Next?